mahranshibly/WaMe/privacy.md

 TLV,
 Israel;

-Our Android & iOS support at : wame.ltd@gmail.com
+Our support at : wame.ltd@gmail.com

 12. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?